AMSUCF/IntroTandT/syllabus.md

 Students who represent the university in an authorized event or activity (for example, student-athletes) and who are unable to meet a course deadline due to a conflict with that event must provide the instructor with documentation in advance to arrange a make-up.
 No penalty will be applied.

 Students must notify their instructor in advance if they intend to miss class for a religious observance.
 For more information, see the [UCF policy](http://regulations.ucf.edu/chapter5/documents/5.020ReligiousObservancesFINALJan19.pdf).
+No penalty will be applied.

+### Title IX Policy

+Title IX prohibits sex discrimination, including sexual misconduct, sexual violence, sexual harassment, and retaliation.
+If you or someone you know has been harassed or assaulted, you can find resources available to support the victim, including confidential resources and information concerning reporting options at [Let's be Clear](https://letsbeclear.ucf.edu) and [SDES](http://cares.sdes.ucf.edu/).